 FORGING ON THE RIVER

-The difficult decision has been made to cancel the 2020 Forging on the River Conference.
-Due to unforeseen travel restrictions in response to the Coronavirus (COVID-19), it is impossible for our visiting artist, Heiner Zimmerman, to attend and instruct as planned.
+The difficult decision has been made to cancel the 2020 Forging on the River Conference and the Auction.
+Due to unforeseen travel restrictions in response to COVID-19, it is impossible for our visiting artist, Heiner Zimmerman, to attend and instruct as planned.

 ABOUT THE CONFERENCE